Janus, King of Cyprus: Conflict with Genoa

+Mamluk war

 Meanwhile, because Cyprus was still a permanent base of campaign for pirates and adventurers, after raids around the Cypriot coasts, Janus had repeated discussions with the Sultan of Egypt via the sultan's representatives.
 Janus was unable to stop the raids, which gave the Muslims a reason to attack Cyprus.
 Cypriot nobles and officials of the kingdom participated in the raids.

-Barsbay, the Sultan of Egypt, sent military forces to Cyprus several times.
+Barsbay, the Mamluk sultan of Egypt, sent military forces to Cyprus several times during the reign of Janus.
 A small force, around 1424, attacked Limassol, and in 1425 the Egyptian army attacked Famagusta and then pillaged Larnaca together with the nearby area, including Kiti, Dromolaxia, Kellia, Aradippou and Agrinou.
 After Larnaca, they went to Limassol, which was also sacked, including the city's castle.

-In the summer of 1426, the Mamluks launched a large-scale attack against the island.
-Led by Tangriver Mohamed and Inal el Kakimi, their army contained over 3,000 men and included Mamluks, Turks and Arabs and arrived at the island with 180 ships near Avdimou.
+In the summer of 1426, the Egyptian Mamluks launched a large-scale attack against the island.
+Led by Atallah Muhammad and Inal al-Kakimi, their diverse army contained over 3,000 men and included Mamluks, Circassians, Kurds and Arabs and arrived at the island with 180 ships near Avdimou.
 Limassol was again occupied.
 Janus mustered his army and moved from Nicosia to Limassol.
-He asked in vain for help from the forces in Europe: the Genoese were his enemies, and the Venetians and others did not want to destroy commercial relations with the sultan.
+He asked in vain for help from the Christian forces in Europe: the Genoese were his enemies, and the Venetians and others did not want to destroy commercial relations with the Egyptian sultan.

 Following the Battle of Chirokitia (7 July 1426) against the Mamluks, King Janus was captured by the Egyptian forces.
 He was ransomed after ten months of captivity in Cairo.
 During his captivity his brother Hugh of Lusignan, Archbishop of Nicosia, took charge of Cyprus.

 After their victory the Mamluks pillaged Larnaca again and then the capital of Cyprus, Nicosia.
 The royal family retreated to fortified Kyrenia and were rescued.
 The invaders took a great deal of loot and captives before they left the island.